sjbevins/n8n-arxiv-digest/README.md

 ### Step 12: Test

 1. In the n8n workflow editor, click **"Test Workflow"** (this triggers the manual path)
-2. Watch the execution progress through each node — you can click nodes to see their output
+2. Watch the execution progress through each node, you can click nodes to see their output
 3. Check your email for the digest
 4. If everything works, **activate the workflow** by toggling the switch in the top-right corner